+Please note that because this interface uses static variables, there can be only one instance of the FAST_SFunc mex file in any instance of MATLAB (i.e., you cannot run two different models simultaneously).

 S-Function Parameters

 FAST_SFunc S-function block is designed to accept exactly three parameters from Simulink.
 The values for each of the parameters are required at initialization, and they must not be changed during the simulation.